First, I'll recall the definition of an equivalence relation on a set X.

 I'll check that this is an equivalence relation.
 In this proof, two of the parts might be a little tricky for you, so I'll work through the thought process rather than just giving the proof.
 (You might see if you can work this out yourself before you read on.)

-If x is a real number, is divisible by 3.
+If x is an integer, is divisible by 3.
 Therefore, for all , and is reflexive.

-Suppose x and y are real numbers.
+Suppose x and y are integers.
 If , then is divisible by 3.
 Say , where .
 Now

 Therefore, is divisible by 3, so .
 Hence, is symmetric.